You are here

 Founder & Faculty Liaison

-Jennie Nolon Blanchard is an Attorney for the Land Use Law Center and also serves as an adjunct professor of law at Pace Law School in White Plains, NY.
+Jennie Blanchard is a Senior Staff Attorney and Urban Program Specialist for the Land Use Law Center at Pace Law School in White Plains, NY, where she is also an Adjunct Professor.
 Ms. Blanchard’s work focuses primarily on the growth of urban centers, working closely with cities to address obstacles to redevelopment and sustainability.
 She also manages the Center’s student research; writes frequently on legal issues pertaining to land use and sustainable development; lectures at CLE programs, bar association events, and conferences; and trains local officials, environmentalists, planners, developers, and attorneys in land use law and consensus-building techniques.
 Ms. Blanchard graduated cum laude from Cornell University with a Bachelor of Science degree in 2003.
 In 2008, she received her Master of Environmental Management degree from Yale University with an advanced concentration in Urban Ecology and Environmental Design and her J.D. cum laude from Pace Law School, where she was on the Pace Environmental Law Review.
 She has also achieved designation by the U.S. Green Building Council (USGBC) as a Leadership in Energy and Environmental Design (LEED) Accredited Professional, making her one of fewer than 40 LEED APs in New York State registered in the area of legal practice.
-With a keen interest for volunteerism, Ms. Blanchard has served as a Peer Review Editor for the Pace Environmental Law Review, a volunteer grader for the American Planning Association’s Planning & Law Division (PLD) annual Smith-Babcock-Williams Student Writing Competition, is PLD’s current Chair-Elect and newsletter Editor-in-Chief, and is a Junior Board Member of Music for Autism—an international organization committed to raising public awareness and improving the quality of life of individuals with autism and their families through music.
+With a keen interest for volunteerism, Ms. Blanchard serves as the Chair of the American Planning Association’s Planning & Law Division (PLD), is also PLD’s Newsletter Editor-in-Chief, has volunteered as a grader for PLD’s annual Smith-Babcock-Williams Student Writing Competition, is a board member of the Westchester Municipal Planning Federation (WMPF), and is a Junior Board Member of Music for Autism—an international organization committed to raising public awareness and improving the quality of life of individuals with autism and their families through music.